leloykun/leloykun.github.io/content/ponder/steepest-descent-crit-bz/index.md

     publication_date: "2025/11/22"
 ---

+## 0. Abstract

+This work generalizes prior results by [Sato et al. (2025)](https://arxiv.org/abs/2507.01598) on the critical batch size for the Muon optimizer [(Jordan et al., 2025)](https://kellerjordan.github.io/posts/muon/) to steepest descent under arbitrary norms with Nesterov momentum and weight decay.
+We show that (1) the same critical batch size formula, and (2) the square root learning rate scaling rule with batch size, holds universally across all norms.
+These results are useful for large-scale LLM training because they reduce the need for expensive hyperparameter tuning when switching between different optimizers and when scaling up batch sizes.

 ## 1. Introduction and preliminaries

-This work generalizes prior results by [Sato et al. (2025)](https://arxiv.org/abs/2507.01598) on the critical batch size for the Muon optimizer [(Jordan et al., 2025)](https://kellerjordan.github.io/posts/muon/) to steepest descent under arbitrary norms with Nesterov momentum and weight decay.
-We show that the same critical batch size formula holds universally across all norms.

 We consider the following optimization problem:
 $$\arg\min_{W \in \mathcal{W}} f(W)$$